Melanie and Martina Grant: Personal lives

 The twins were born in Margate, Kent in 1971.
 They now live in Ramsgate.

 Melanie is now called Melanie Bambridge.
-Her husband was a fireman who died of leukaemia in 2009.
+Her husband was a firefighter who died of leukaemia in 2009.

 Martina also married; her married name was Martina Deal but she divorced in 2009.
 She now lives with her new partner, they had a baby boy in March 2012 and in February 2015 they had a girl.

 In August 2016 Martina married her partner Ben Freebury.

 Television

 In 1986 Melanie appeared alongside Bill Oddie as a dancer in ITV comedy From the Top.

 In 1987 they both appeared in an episode of a BBC cop show called Rockliffe's Babies credited simply as 'Girl in flat'.

 From 1989 until 1999 they appeared alongside Pat Sharp in all 11 series of long-running gameshow Fun House as cheerleaders/co-presenters.

 In 1993 they appeared as themselves in an episode of STV talk show Scottish Women discussing twin related issues.

 In 1993 (S1 Ep 17) and 1995 (S3 Ep 28) they made a guest appearance on ITV Saturday morning show What's Up Doc?.

 In 2011 they also appeared on a segment of This Morning called Guess the guests.

 In January and May 2013 they made guest appearances on Soccer AM.

-They have also appeared in The Bill.
+They have also appeared in The Bill and on Michael McIntyre’s Big Show.